 Spider Eyes: Purchase ready-made icing eyes or create your own using royal icing.
 For step-by-step instructions for making your own, check out Royal Icing Googly Eyes by How Does She.

-Spider Mouths: Nonpareils are not perfect (sshhh… don’t tell).
+Spider Mouths: Jimmies are not perfect (sshhh… don’t tell).
 Find the ones that have just the right curve to look like a cute spider smirk and separate them from the rest.
+For

 As you dip each spider cake pop, be ready with your sparkling sugar and six liquorice legs.